MrOctopus/nl_mcm/README.md

 * Automatic key conflict handling
 	- You no longer need to override `string GetCustomControl(int keyCode)` to define custom buttons
 * Unregister and register pages on the fly
-	- You could make a quest dynamicaly add or remove pages from the MCM menu
+	- You could make a quest dynamically add or remove pages from the MCM menu
 * Automatic paragraph handling
 	- Supports html formatting
 * Built-in font formats for different purposes